How to Handle RV Road Trip Breakdowns and Repairs

 Before I leave on my next long road trip to the Great Lakes, I will bring Daisy in for another oil change and check up, even though I’ve probably only put 2,000 miles on since the last check up.
 Trying to be proactive, but knowing that I have to be prepared for the unexpected.

-Thanks for joining me as I continue my journey up the East Coast from Florida to Bar Harbor, Maine!
+Thanks for joining me as I continue to travel the US!